KiiWiiWii/Obsidian/CompSci/CS409/1st Lecture.md

 Mike could just make numerous implementations on for each type but that becomes messy quickly with many different interfaces

+---

 The solution is to use an iterator pattern.
-This is a behavioural pat
+This is a behavioral pattern which provides a way to access elements of a collection sequentially without exposing internal structure via one interface, it doesn't care about if its a list, stack, etc.

+The goal is to decouple traversal logic from collection implementation.